Why Experts Say Biden Will Extend the Student Loan Payment Pause

-The clock is ticking on the White House extending the pause on student loan payments and interest, slated to expire Aug.
-31. The administration has indicated President Joe Biden will make an announcement before then, but there's barely a week left.
+The White House is expected to announce a decision about extending the pause on student loan payments and interest on Wednesday, CNN has reported.

+The current payment moratorium is slated to expire Aug.
+31 The administration has said President Joe Biden would make an announcement before then, but there's barely a week left.

 Michele Streeter, senior director of college affordability at the Institute for College Access and Success, told The New York Times that "it's very likely there will be another extension."